orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Figure out why go.sum changed when I ran `make` for linux?
 * Make a version for my release - v2.11.0~s1 - As a git tag along my Sandstorm fork, and in pkgdef.
-* Test
-    * Keep this all around for if we switch to Caddy.
-    * Do websocket-based connections work?
-    * Server security and performance testing (mostly not necessary until we add the Admin API)
-        * Make sure API response time from a sleeping grain is still low if I ever switch back to Caddy
-        * Make sure curl $API/$ADMIN URLS don't give me the admin
-        * Make sure I can't somehow get the offer template via the API.
-Try opening it in a browser to see.
-            * Don't forget that we're not calling Sandstorm at the root URL.
-Does that matter though?
-            * I think it makes requests to parent though.
-    * See what happens if I use multiple API URLs.
-        * If I use it on two different phones, will I get duplicate Mastodon (etc) notifications?
-Or will it be a different topic per phone?
-        * If I use it for scripts, will it be okay?
-        * If I change the "default server" on Android to a new API URL, will all the topics (UnifiedPush and otherwise) continue to work okay?
-(This is sort of an Android app issue)
-        * If something goes wrong, put in some language that we should avoid using different API URLs (which SUCKS UI-wise since it never shows the same one twice)
 * Block all access for shared grains.
     * If need be, only create one sharing profile and one permission, and don't include the permission?
     * Can't rely on checking X-Sandstorm-User because they might share with an authenticated user.